tawasta/event/website_event_frontend_customization/README.rst

 ====================================
 Website Event Frontend Customization
 ====================================
+* Optional Customize options to website:
-* Show reserved and available seats for events in views.
+    - Show reserved and available seats for events in views.
-* Hide tickets that are not available to be sold.
+    - Hide tickets that are not available to be sold.
+    - Date and address formats on event list

 Configuration
 =============